osmond-lab/eeb314/docs/lectures/lecture-03.md

 These reproductive factors are again referred to as the absolute fitnesses as they determine the (absolute) numbers of individuals after selection, $n_i' = W_i n_i(t)$ for $i=AA$, $i=Aa$, and $i=aa$.

 After selection these genotypes segregate into haploids via meiosis, go through the haploid phase of the life cycle, and then randomly pair to create diploids again.
-Random union and segregation shuffle alleles between genotypes but don't affect allele frequency.
+Random union and segregation shuffle alleles between genotypes but don't affect allele frequency, meaning that $p(t+1)=p''=p'$.
 The frequency of $A$ in the next generation is therefore

 $$
 \begin{aligned}